legaspigreek/legaspigreks/README.md

 Welcome to my **_Github Profile_**...

-- 🔭 I’m a Graduating College Student
+- 🔭 I’m a Graduated student with a Degree in Computer Science
 - 🌱 I’m currently learning about Cybersecurity

 <!--ReadMe Stats -->